-Choose selection number which contains java8 as shown in below screenshot.
+Choose a selection number which contains java8 as shown below screenshot.

-After doing selection, let’s run java – version again to ensure it’s point to opnejdk8 now.
+After doing the selection, let’s run the java – version again to ensure it’s pointing to opnejdk8 now.

-I always like to keep my environment clean and keep only required things.
-As I don’t need java7 anymore so I am removing it with below command
+I always like to keep my environment clean and keep only the required things.
+As I don’t need java7 anymore so I am removing it with the below command

 For Amazon Linux: